najann/CV-training-assets/rcnn-implementations/rcnn-pytorch/rcnn_docker/README.md

 ### :white_check_mark: Google Cloud Platform

 As you can see, there is also a Dockerfile, which you'll need to deploy the FasterRCNN demo on Google Cloud Platform.
-After creating a new Google Cloud project and installing installing the gcloud CLI (walk through gcloud init, too :wink:) , build the Docker image:
+After creating a new Google Cloud project and installing the gcloud CLI (walk through gcloud init, too :wink:) , build the Docker image:

 ```bash
 docker build -t eu.gcr.io/<PROJECT_ID>/rcnn-simple